Origin | Anterior surface radius Adjacent interosseous membrane of forearm |

 Location & Overview

-The flexor pollicis longus muscle is located in the anterior of the forearm and is one of three deep flexor muscles in the forearm’s volar compartment (the other two are the flexor digitorum profundus and pronator quadratus).
-It is deep to the radial head of the flexor digitorum superficialis muscle and distal to the supinator muscle.
-The flexor pollicis longus is the primary flexor of the thumb [1] [2] [3].
+The flexor pollicis longus muscle is located in the anterior part of the forearm and is one of the three deep flexor muscles found in the volar compartment of the forearm.
+The other two muscles in this compartment are the flexor digitorum profundus and pronator quadratus muscles.
+This muscle lies deep to the radial head of the flexor digitorum superficialis muscle and is distal to the supinator muscle.
+Its primary function is to flex the thumb, making it a key muscle for grip strength.
+Despite being located in the forearm, the flexor pollicis longus is classified as one of the extrinsic muscles of the hand [1] [2] [3].

 Here we can see the flexor pollicis longus muscle.
 We can see a superficial view with the flexor pollicis longus highlighted in green and an isolated view of the muscle by itself.